 The page allows operators to change the default ARM behavior for an Alternative Routing decision.

-To configure a SIP Alternative Route Reason:
+➤ To configure an Alternative Routing SIP Reason:

-1. Open the Alternative Routing SIP Reasons page (Settings > Routing > Alternative Routing SIP Reasons).
+In the lower section of the Alternative Routing SIP Reasons page (Settings > Routing > Alternative Routing SIP Reasons), under SIP RESPONSE, click Add.